albipuliga/ItaloCode/README.md

 ```bash
 gcc lexer.c parser.c -o myprogram
 ```
-This compiles both source files and links them into an executable named myprogram.
-The header files (token.h and lexer.h) ensure that necessary declarations are available during compilation, promoting code organization and ease of maintenance.
+This compiles both source files and links them into an executable named `myprogram`.
+The header files (`token.h` and `lexer.h`) ensure that necessary declarations are available during compilation, promoting code organization and ease of maintenance.
 ### Input Format
-1. Each line of code in the input file (input.txt) should end with a " !" to denote the end of the line.
+1. Each line of code in the input file (`input.txt`) should end with a " !" to denote the end of the line.
-2. All lines in input.txt should be written in lowercase, and the use of parentheses does not have any specific meaning in the current implementation.
+2. All lines in `input.txt` should be written in lowercase, and the use of parentheses does not have any specific meaning in the current implementation.
 ### Arithmetic Operations
 To perform arithmetic operations, follow the format:
 ```bash